christopheraue/m-ruby-concurrently/guides/Performance.md

   foreground because their evaluations need to be scheduled.
 * Overall, mruby is about half as fast as Ruby.

-You can run the benchmark yourself by running:
+You can run the benchmark yourself by executing:

     $ rake benchmark[call_methods]

 ## Calling `#wait` and `#await_*` methods

-This benchmark measures the maximum number of executions per second for
+This benchmark measures the number of times per second we can

-* waiting an amount of time,
+* wait an amount of time,
-* awaiting readability and
+* await readability of an IO object and
-* awaiting writability.
+* await writability of an IO object.

 Like with calling a proc doing nothing this defines what maximum performance to expect in these cases.